parmitage/primer-proto/README.md

                              ++ sort(filter(gte, tail(xs)))
           else [] ;

-Note that this version of Quicksort is nice for showing off how the language looks but is not tail-recursive so would blow the stack on longer lists.
-The standard library has a tail recursive version of Quicksort implemented using CPS but it's not as easy to follow.
+Note that this version of Quicksort is easy to read but isn't tail-recursive.
+The Primer standard library has a version implemented using CPS.

 Quick start
 -----------
-Primer has a batch interpreter, a REPL and a compiler which currently targets JavaScript.
-The quickest way to play with the language is in the REPL which you start with:
+The quickest way to get started is at the REPL:

     ./pri

-Alternatively, to load an existing Primer source file, simply pass it as a command line argument:
+Alternatively, to load an existing Primer source file, simply pass it as an argument:

     ./pri MyFile.pri

-To compile a source file:
+To compile to JavaScript:

     ./prc MyFile.pri MyFile.js

-Alternatively you can generate a webpage to host the JavaScript:
+To compile to JavaScript embedded in a HTML file:

     ./prc MyFile.pri MyFile.html

-Please note that the compiler is a work in progres.
+Not all language features supported by the interpreter are currently implemented in the compiler.

 Language reference
 ------------------
-Bindings are immutable.
+Bindings are introduced with __val__ and are immutable.

     val pi = 3.14159;